ebraekke/oci-powershell-utils/README.md

 Take a look at this [short video](https://github.com/ebraekke/oci-powershell-utils/issues/3#issue-1576272843) to see `Invoke_Sqlcl_Session.ps1` in action.

+[Here](doc/roadmap.md) is a brief outline of the plans for this project going forward.

 ## Get up and running quickly

 For ssh sessions all you need is the ssh binaries in your environment.